India happens to be the single country in the whole world that produces the highest number of Engineers each year.

 Parental pressure and engineering

 Parents indeed play a significant role in India in the process of decision-making for their children’s careers.
 Since the 1990s, most parents dream of their children studying nothing but engineering.
 While in those days, it was indeed challenging to get a job in any other field other than engineering, it is not so now.
-Someone who pursues a career in finance or Hotel Management or law is equally likely to land into a high paying job.
+Someone who pursues a career in finance or Hotel Management or law is equally likely to land a high-paying job.
 Therefore parents have begun to see alternate career options for their children, given the change in scenario.

 On the other hand, the number of students “wanting” to pursue an Engineering degree has significantly gone up.
 Students are aware of the fact that “engineering” is a graduation degree and a decent paying job is a possibility immediately after graduation.
 While other courses require a post-graduation as well.
 There are many banks and financial institutions that are ready to loan money for education to pay engineering college fees.
 Therefore financing the course is not an issue anymore, nor is paying back the loaned amount after getting a job.
 Given this situation, more and more students are drawn towards an engineering degree.

-While mechanical, civil, electrical, chemical engineering have become more old school and have taken a back seat in the popularity chart, fields such as computer science, electronics and communication, aeronautical and biochemical engineering have come to the forefront.
+While mechanical, civil, electrical, chemical engineering have become more old school and have taken a back seat in the popularity chart, fields such as computer science, electronics, and communication, aeronautical and biochemical engineering have come to the forefront.
 These are the disciplines where most jobs are generated now as more and more businesses invest in these fields.
 Companies like Biocon, GSK, Zydus, etc hire a significant number of Biotech engineers.
 The ISRO (Indian Space Research Org), ADE ( Aeronautical Development Establishment), NAL (National Aeronautics Laboratories), HAL (Hindustan Aeronautics Ltd) hire aeronautical engineers.

-The more advanced specializations which are upcoming and have begun to percolate in the engineering curriculum are Artificial intelligence, Robotics and Automation, Cybersecurity, Data Science, Internet of Things, Nano Science, etc. These fields are up-and-coming for the future generation of Indian engineers and some engineering colleges have introduced these subjects in their courses.
+The more advanced specializations which are upcoming and have begun to percolate in the engineering curriculum are Artificial intelligence, Robotics, and Automation, Cybersecurity, Data Science, the Internet of Things, Nano Science, etc. These fields are up-and-coming for the future generation of Indian engineers and some engineering colleges have introduced these subjects in their courses.

 Where is it headed?

 Nobody has been able to predict the course of science and technology.
 It is unpredictable and marches on unprecedented territories.
 For this to happen, the world needs the best minds to study and put the knowledge of such technologies to use.
 This is the expectation of the gen-next engineers of India.
 So, no, the saturation level has not reached and is undoubtedly not likely to achieve in the coming years.